Sociology and Anthropology

 Sidra Kamran.
 Assistant professor of sociology.
 Gender and Sexuality, Digital Culture, Social Inequality, Qualitative Methods, Sociology of Work, Global Social Theory.
 PhD 2022, MA 2015 The New School.
 BS 2011 University of Lahore.

 Oren Kosansky.
-Associate professor of anthropology, director of the Middle East and North African Studies Program.
+Associate professor of anthropology, director of the Middle East and North African studies program.
 Political economy of religious experience, postcolonial nationalism and diaspora, textual culture, Morocco.
 PhD 2003, MA 1994 University of Michigan.
 MAT 1990 Binghamton University.
 BA 1988 Brown University.

 Kabir Mansingh Heimsath.
-Assistant professor with term of anthropology.
+Assistant professor with term of anthropology, director of the Asian studies program.
 Visual anthropology, space/place theory, borderlands, tourism, cities and bodies.
 PhD 2011, MSc 2005 University of Oxford.
 MA 1996 University of Washington.
 BA 1992 University of California at Berkeley.

 Bruce M. Podobnik.
 Associate professor of sociology.
 Environmental sociology, social theory, mixed methods, the sociocultural dimensions of activism, the social roots of happiness.
 PhD 2000, MA 1994 Johns Hopkins University.
 BA 1991 University of California at Santa Cruz.

 Sarah D. Warren.
-Associate professor of sociology, chair of the Department of Sociology/Anthropology.
+Associate professor of sociology and department chair.
 Race and ethnicity, social movements, nations and nationalism, gender, Latin America.
 PhD 2010 University of Wisconsin at Madison.
 MA 2004 University of Texas at Austin.
 BA 2001 University of Arizona.

 Courses